timheilman/latin/README.md

-I maintain these notes canonically in tsv files, outside Anki and its deck import/export and networked sharing features, because I knew, when starting at chapter 1, that Latin was a large subject that would require a great many flashcards, but didn't know exactly what sorts of cards I was going to wind up with, nor how I would wind up wanting to categorize them later.
+I maintain these notes canonically in tsv files, outside Anki and its deck import/export and networked sharing features, because I knew, when starting at chapter one, that Latin was a large subject that would require a great many flashcards, but didn't know exactly what sorts of cards I was going to wind up with, nor how I would wind up wanting to categorize them later.
 Thus I found myself craving the option to add